 For the modern-day man looking to invest in a tailored suit, a single-breasted style is perfect for you.
-A more versatile option, this design is common, functional and appropriate for a variety of occasions.
-A single-breasted style refers to a jacket, coat or blazer that has one row of buttons and a narrow overlap of fabric.
+A more versatile option, this design is common, functional, and appropriate for a variety of occasions.
+A single-breasted style refers to a jacket, coat, or blazer that has one row of buttons and a narrow overlap of fabric.
 Additionally, they usually have a notch lapel.
 The ultimate in understated elegance, the single-breasted suit is great for elongating the torso, creating a taller and slimmer appearance.

 Double Breasted Suit

 A double-breasted suit typically has between three to four buttons on either side of the jacket.
 Additionally, this design of suit has a peak lapel, which works to make your chest appear wider.
 A sophisticated cut, the double-breasted suit is ideal for slimmer men.
-Available in a variety of styles and fits, a double-breasted suit is a must-have in your wardrobe for semi-formal and business events.
+Available in a variety of styles and fits, a double-breasted suit is a must-have in your wardrobe for semi formal and business events.

 For the laid-back man looking for something a bit more casual and comfortable, you need an unstructured blazer.
 Best matched with jeans or chinos, this style is typically lightweight and roomy enough to fit additional layers of clothing underneath.
-The refined piece moulds to your body shape, allowing it to drape more naturally and give you a relaxed fit.
+The refined piece molds to your body shape, allowing it to drape more naturally and give you a relaxed fit.
 Above all, the unstructured blazer is a great choice all year round.

 If you’re looking for a suit on a budget, then a half canvas design is the way to go.
 This style features a sewn in canvas piece in the chest and lapel of the jacket and is fused down the bottom.
 This makes the half canvas more breathable, comfortable, and long-lasting as compared to a glued interlining.
 A half canvas design is also much more affordable than other styles.

 For the best quality you can buy in a suit, you need a full canvas design.
-The full canvas allows the fabric to sit properly, resulting in a perfectly moulded fit over time.
+The full canvas allows the fabric to sit properly, resulting in a perfectly molded fit over time.
 It is the most long-lasting design on the market but is generally more expensive than other styles.
 The full canvas offers the ultimate in flexibility, meaning when you move, the suit moves with you.

 The notch lapel is the most common style of lapel you can get.
 It is defined by a notch where the jacket collar meets the lapel.
-It is often found on single-breasted suit jackets, coats and blazers.
+It is often found on single-breasted suit jackets, coats, and blazers.
 It’s traditional yet contemporary and looks stylish on all body types.

-Characterised by a rounded edge, the shawl lapel is most commonly seen on dinner jackets and tuxedos.
+Characterized by a rounded edge, the shawl lapel is most commonly seen on dinner jackets and tuxedos.
 It is the least common type of lapel, and best suited to more formal occasions such as black tie events or weddings.